This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Ingredients in Dog Perfumes and Deodorants

-- Natural ingredients like aloe vera and vegetable glycerin that moisturize while deodorizing
+- Natural ingredients: Aloe vera and vegetable glycerin hydrate while cutting odors.

 Top 5 Best Dog Colognes